LLGAssessment/llg-julia/README.md

 # llg-julia
-Last letter game benchmark implemented with Julia
+A last letter game benchmark implemented in Julia

 ## How to run
 Clone repository recursively: